Back in college I took a class on the great works of Hemingway and Fitzgerald. Never had two more romantic figures entered my view.

 If you write fiction, you might offer writing coaching—cheering other aspiring authors to the first-draft finish line.

-If you survived cancer, you might offer emotional support and health tips to your clients.
+If you’re a cancer survivor, you might offer emotional support and health tips to your clients.
 You see where I’m going with this!

 We all crave one-on-one attention; a space where we can feel important and held.
 It’s a rare gift, and one that many of us are more than willing to pay (good) money for.
 I think this is why coaching has caught on like wildfire, and it’s why working with individuals is another way authors are making money these days.